 Even though the Company may be a risk of being unable to renew the land lease agreement, all land lease agreements of the Company are long-term leases.
 Most lease agreements' duration is about 30 years, and the rental period is clearly specified.
 Most land lease agreements of the Company are not expired at the same time.
 In some contracts, the conditions of duration in land lease agreements can be extended.
-As at 31 December 2022, the land and area lease agreement will expire between 2032 and 2047.
+As at 31 December 2023, the land and area lease agreement will expire between 2032 and 2047.
 It is except for the lease agreement for the Cambodia branch, which has a lease term of approximately 9 years and it will expire in the year of 2027.
 At the present time, the Company has remaining rights over the land lease for a long period.
-In addition, the Company has always prepared to study and develop plans to expand new branches.
-It is such as the Udorn Thani branch, where the Company has been procured in order to maintain the growth rate of revenue and profit as a whole.
+In addition, the Company has expansion plans for new branches: Udorn Thani and Phuket.
+During 2024, the Company plans to expand the branch to Phuket.
+The Company has already signed a Land Rent Agreement to rent land for the Phuket branch and is currently in the process of designing the building structure and applying for a construction permit that expected for construction will begin in mid of 2024, where the Company has been procured in order to maintain the growth rate of revenue and profit as a whole.
 In this regard, the management will consider plans to renew land lease agreements, and area lease agreements for the current branches in the future.
 However, it depends on the situation at the time, the Company status, rewards, and risks.
 All in all, it will adhere to the interests of the Company.